Things From the 90s That Would Make Life Better Today

 Constant accessibility is actually a really modern concept.
 And good grief, is it exhausting.

-It’s no wonder that, so far in 2024, the #38 most googled question is: How do I delete instagram?
+It’s no wonder that, in 2024, the #38 most googled question is: How do I delete instagram?
 And number #53: How do I delete my facebook account?

 We’re addicted to the likes and the constant notifications, no doubt, but dare I say, we’re getting a little sick of it.